Sasho11/Python_Practice-/README.md

 Here are the exercises:

 1. Reverse string: take a string input, reverse it, then print it out to the user.
-Note: there are many ways to do this (set() being one of them), but try not to do it that way.

 2. Count Vowels: take a string input and count the number of vowels in the text.
 We can ignore the cases where 'y' could be a vowel.